 An obstructed urethra, one of the most serious outcomes of a collection of conditions known as feline lower urinary tract disease (FLUTD), is more likely to occur in male cats, both neutered and non-neutered, than in female cats, who are very rarely affected.
 The very narrow urethra of male cats, when partially or fully blocked, can make urinating very difficult.
 FLUTD can potentially be fatal if not treated quickly—from bladder rupture, or from kidney damage, which can result in electrolyte imbalances that lead to fatal heart arrhythmias.

 Treatment typically includes dietary changes, medications, an increase in water intake, and even surgery.
+A special diet that promotes urinary health is also required, like the Purina Pro Plan Urinary Tract Health Variety Pack Canned Cat Food.
 Speak to your vet right away if you spot any signs of the condition, which include straining to urinate and frequent—and often failed—attempts to urinate.